 kayaking the Lower Napa River

-Are you looking for an unforgettable paddling adventure?
-Look no further.
-The lower seventeen miles of the Napa River, from Trancas Street in Napa to Vallejo, including about 6-miles inside the city limits of Napa, are part of the most significant estuary system on the west coast.
-The Napa River is one of the largest Central Coast Range Rivers, draining 426 sq. miles on its 50-mile journey from Mt.
-St. Helena to the San Pablo Bay.
+The lower 17 miles of the Napa River, from Trancas Street in Napa to Vallejo, including about 6 miles within Napa city limits, are part of the largest estuary system on the West Coast.
+This section of the Napa River, one of the largest rivers in the Central Coast Range, drains 426 square miles over its 50-mile journey from Mount St. Helena to San Pablo Bay.

 Map of Napa RIver